Cook Eat Well

 • Preheat oven to 425 degrees.

-• Place turkey breast on a rimmed baking sheet, skin side up, and rub all over with duck fat.
+• Place turkey breast on a rimmed baking sheet or roasting pan, skin side up, and rub all over with duck fat.
 Season with salt and pepper.

 • Place in oven and reduce heat to 375 degrees.
 Roast until internal temperature reaches 165 degrees, about 1 to 1-½ hours.

-• Cover with foil and rest for 15 minutes before slicing.
+• Cover with aluminum foil and rest for 15 minutes before slicing.

 Nutrition